JingfuTan117/DSCI-498-Course-Project/README.md

 Official project page: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 ## Goal of Project:
 We want to create a generative model (e.g., a VAE or a GAN) that is more robust to heterogeneous data distributions by using a superquantile-based loss.
-Specifically for the proposing two dataset, for dataset 1 (MNIST), we want to see if the CVaR-based approach generates the "rare" digits more faithfully than standard training when the data is scarce or imbalanced; for dataset 2 (CelebA), by focusing on tail events (rare attribute combinations), we are expecting to see that superquantile-based training captures those rare cases more robustly.
+Specifically for the proposing two dataset, for dataset 1 (MNIST), we want to see if the CVaR-based approach generates the "rare" digits better than standard training when the data is scarce or imbalanced; for dataset 2 (CelebA), by focusing on tail events (rare attribute combinations), we are expecting to see that superquantile-based training captures those rare cases more robustly.

 ## Motivation:
 Standard training methods may fail to capture tail events in the data distribution, especially when training data is imbalanced or exhibits complex heterogeneity.
-Superquantile-based methods focus on the “worst” tail portion of the loss distribution, thus making the model more robust under these challenging or extreme conditions.
+Superquantile-based methods focus on the “worst” tail portion of the loss distribution, thus making the model more robust under these cextreme conditions.

 ## Contact / Author